 - 54.1.
 Dorset LEP were successful in gaining Enterprise Zone status for the Dorset Innovation Park in 2015.
 Dorset Innovation Park Enterprise Zone is an advanced engineering cluster of excellence for the South West, building on strengths in marine, defence and energy. - 54.2.
-Dorset LEP is accountable to government for the management of the Dorset Innovation Park Enterprise Zone and is working in partnership with Dorset Council to help realise its potential. - 54.3.
-The Enterprise Zone is overseen by the Enterprise Zone Committee and Memorandums of Understanding are in place with BEIS. - 54.4.
-Terms of reference and membership of the Committee are published on the Dorset LEP website.
+Dorset LEP works with Dorset Council as its strategic partner to realise the potential of the Dorset Innovation Park Enterprise Zone. - 54.3.
+The Enterprise Zone is overseen by the Enterprise Zone Committee managed by Dorset Council, and Memorandum of Understanding is in place with Dorset Council.